psychemedia/storytelling-notes/wife-selling.md

 https://archive.org/details/notesqueries410unse/page/310/mode/2up
 4th S. X, Oct.
 19, 1872, nop.
 251, p311

 Wife Selling.— -In Mr. W. C. Hazlitt's edition of Brand's *Popular Antiquities of Great Britain* (ii.
-63) is the following : —
+63) is the following:—

 "The superstition that a wife is a marketable commodity was entertained, to his misfortune, by one parson Cheken in the reign of Queen Mary; for in his Diary Henry Machyn notes, under the year 1553, 'The xxiiij of November, dyd ryd in a cart, Cheken, parson of Sant Necolas Coldabbay, round about London, for he sold ys wyff to a bowcher.'"